simahsnd/simahsnd/README.md

 :woman_technologist: My name is Sima.
 Thanks for taking the time to view my GitHub Profile.

 - :telescope: I am Data Scientist with big interest in how data shapes our lives!
-I am a lifelong learner and believe that everyday there are tons of new things we can learn to be, even a bit, better than the person we were yesterday.
+I am a lifelong learner and believe that everyday there are tons of new things I can learn to be, even a bit, better than the person I was yesterday.